heidtn/MeteorTracker/README.md

 # Setup
 You'll need a computer with python (2.7 as of now) and opencv.
 You'll also need an openCV compatible camera.
 Lower light cameras are better.
 The camera should be oriented orthogonally to the ground (i.e. up).
-Run MeteorTracker.py and you're good to go.
+Run setup.py first.
+Then run MeteorTracker.py and you're good to go.

 # Project Elements
 - Camera Calibration